 After the evening reception, to take discussions further there will be a speakers’ dinner, open to all by ticket, at the Kings Head, Mayfair.
 Invited speakers will include: Prof Sir Roy Anderson, Prof Santiago Mas-Coma, Prof Juerg Utzinger, Prof Jozef Vercruysse, Prof Louis-Albert Tchuem-Tchuente, Prof Joanne Webster and Prof Tim Anderson.

-Further information about the symposium will be posted in late March with registration opening in late April.
+The full symposium programme is found here: FINAL BSP programme 2017 AS.
 There will be a number of BSP student travel awards that enable younger members of the BSP or Linnean Society to attend and present their work.